DavideFast/University/PingTime/README.md

 > npm start

-Or, launch the following command:
+Or, launch the following command from PingTime folder:
 > ./install.bat
 > <br/>
 > ./start.bat